wso2/kubernetes-pipeline/kubernetes-pipeline/docs/getting-started-ei.md

   - Install NGINX Ingress Controller Git release tag `nginx-0.22.0`.

-### Create WSO2 Identity and Access Management Docker Image
+### Create WSO2 Enterprise Integration Docker Image

-The first step in developing the pipeline is to create a Docker image for WSO2 Identity and Access Management and push it to a private Docker registry.
+The first step in developing the pipeline is to create a Docker image for WSO2 Enterprise Integrator on a private Docker registry.
 This pipeline utilizes Docker Hub, as its private registry.

 After creating the repository, pull the latest image from WSO2 and push it to the private registry.